Busch & Müller

 Battery Powered Lights

+Pronounced "icks-on".
 Very bright LED headlight.
+Now in two versions.
 Powered by four NiMH rechargeable AA or alkaline AA batteries.
-Focused beam is similar to the Lumotec IQ Fly RT and other high quality dynamo headlights.
+Focused beam of the Ixon IQ is similar to the Lumotec IQ Fly RT.
+The newer Ixon IQ Premium has the same larger beam as the new Lumotec IQ Cyo Premium dynamo powered headlights.
 Sharp horizontal cutoff to the top of the beam to keep focused light out of the eyes of oncoming drivers.
 Beam is brightest at the top getting progressively dimmer towards the bottom so as to give even lighting to the road both close to you and far away, just like a high quality automobile low beam.

 Available without batteries, or with 4 Nickel Metal Hydride rechargeable batteries, and charger.
 Charger plugs directly into the headlight from below.
 No need to remove the batteries to charge them.
 The charger will not overcharge the batteries and won't attempt to charge non NiMH batteries.
 Charger designed for German wall outlets which use round plugs instead of the flat type we use in the US and Canada.
 A $ 3.00 adapter is required for the charger and we keep them in stock.
 You may already have the necessary adapter if you have a universal set of adapters for international travel.
 A small LED on top warns you when the battery power is getting low.

-Full power setting (14 lux) gives a 6 hour run time.
-Low power gives about 13 hours.
+Full power setting (Ixon IQ - 50 lux; Ixon IQ Premium - 80 lux) gives a 5 hour run time.
+Low power gives about 20 hours at 10 lux for both versions.
 Run times are for fully charged NiMH batteries.
-Full power is adequate as a standalone headlight for most cyclists in most situations up to about 20mph.
-Low power is more than adequate for low speed riding, up to perhaps 10 mph on dark roads or bike paths.
+Full power is adequate as a standalone headlight for most cyclists in most situations up to perhaps 25mph for the Ixon IQ and perhaps 30mph for the IQ Premium.
+Low power is more than adequate for low speed riding, up to perhaps 15 mph on dark roads or bike paths.
 For urban cycling with overhead street lights, the low power setting is perfect.
 These are my estimates based on my own experience using this light.
 Everyone's night vision is different!
+Do your own tests and ride safely!

 The Ixon IQ includes the handlebar mount shown, which is sized for normal (traditional) handlebars, either for road bikes or mountain bikes.
 If you have an oversized handlebar we have an oversized mount available.
 The oversize mount is 1 1/4" or 31.8mm.
 The oversized mount has shims to make it fit with standard bars.
 But the shims are awkward to use, so I don't recommend the oversize mount for all applications.
 Extra mounts are inexpensive.